hyperledger-archives/avalon/docs/TestingFabricProxyModel.rst

        http_proxy=<http-proxy-url>:<port>
        https_proxy=<https-proxy-url>:<port>

-   By default minifab creates 3 orderers, 2 peers with 2 organisations.
+   By default minifab creates 3 orderers, 2 peers with 2 organizations.
    The ``no_proxy`` for this setup is as follows (all on one line):

    .. code:: sh